UnumID/Server-SDK-Typescript/README.md

 ## Logging
 One can set the log level via the env var LOG_LEVEL.
 It defaults to info.
 Set to debug for more information, i.e. LOG_LEVEL=debug.

+More details on the various log levels [here](https://github.com/winstonjs/winston#logging-levels)

 ## API functionality

 ### Register a Verifier